Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Introduction

-In general, pathwise uniqueness of solutions, i.e. the fact that two solutions with the same white noise and initial condition must coincide a.s., implies the uniqueness of their laws (see, e.g. Kurtz~\cite{kur07}).
-Although quite different duality arguments give uniqueness in law in Examples 1 and 3, at least among nonnegative solutions, this kind of duality argument is notoriously non-robust, and the interest in pathwise uniqueness stems in part from the hope that such an approach would apply to a broader class of examples, including perhaps Examples 2 and 4.
+In general, pathwise uniqueness of solutions, that is, the fact that two solutions with the same white noise and initial condition must coincide a.s., implies the uniqueness of their laws; see, for example, \citet{kur07}.
+Quite different duality arguments give uniqueness in law in Examples \ref{ex1} and \ref{ex3}, at least among nonnegative solutions.
+But this kind of duality argument is notoriously nonrobust, and the interest in pathwise uniqueness stems in part from the hope that such an approach would apply to a broader class of examples, including perhaps Examples \ref{ex2} and \ref{ex4}.

-It has long been hoped that pathwise uniqueness holds in \eqref{generalized} if $\sigma$ is $\gamma$-H\"older continuous in the solution $u$ for $\gamma\ge 1/2$, since Yamada and Watanabe~\cite{yw71} showed the corresponding result holds for finite-dimensional stochastic differential equations (SDE's).
-They proved that if $\sigma_i:\R\to\R$ is H\"older continuous of index $1/2$ and $b_i:\R^d\to\R$ is Lipschitz continuous then solutions to
+It has long been hoped that pathwise uniqueness holds in \eqref{generalized} if $\sigma$ is $\gamma$-H\"older continuous in the solution $u$ for $\gamma\ge1/2$, since \citet{yw71} showed the corresponding result holds for finite-dimensional stochastic differential equations (SDEs).
+They proved that if $\sigma_i\dvtx \R\to\R$ is H\"older continuous of index $1/2$ and $b_i\dvtx \R^d\to\R$ is Lipschitz continuous, then solutions to

 are pathwise unique.
 Note that \eqref{generalized} has the same ``diagonal form'' as the above SDE albeit in infinitely many dimensions.
-It was Viot~\cite{vio75b} who first noted Yamada and Watanabe's proof does extend to infinite dimensional equations such as \eqref{generalized} if the noise is white in time but has a bounded covariance kernel in space.
-The standard proof breaks down for white noise since in the $t$ variable, solutions are H\"older continuous of index $(1/4)-\ep$ for all $\ep>0$, but not H\"older continuous of index $1/4$.
+It was \citet{vio75b} who first noted Yamada and Watanabe's proof extends to infinite dimensional equations such as \eqref{generalized} if the noise is white in time but has a bounded covariance kernel in the spatial variable.
+This proof breaks down for noise that is white in both time and space, since in the $t$ variable, solutions are H\"older continuous of index $(1/4)-\ep$ for all $\ep>0$, but not H\"older continuous of index $1/4$.
 Hence, solutions are too rough in the time variable to be semimartingales.
-Nonetheless in Mytnik-Perkins~\cite{mp11} a more involved extension of the Yamada-Watanabe argument was established which proved pathwise uniqueness in \eqref{generalized} if $\sigma(x,\cdot)$ is H\"older continuous of index $\gamma>3/4$, uniformly in $x$.
+Nonetheless in \citet{mp11} a more involved extension of the Yamada--Watanabe argument was established which proved pathwise uniqueness in \eqref{generalized} if $\sigma(x,\cdot)$ is H\"older continuous of index $\gamma>3/4$, uniformly in $x$.

 This leads to the natural question of sharpness in this last result, that is: